stefanomengarelli/SMCode/README.md

 SMCode - C# Rapid Application Development Code Library
 ------------------------------------------------------

-The goal of the SMCode project, currently under development, is to create a synthesis of the libraries designed over more than twenty years as support for rapid application development.
+The goal of the SMCode project, currently under development, is to create a synthesis of the libraries designed over more than 25 years as support for rapid application development.

 SMCode replace CodeXRad library implementing multi instance environment.